graasp/graasp-app-insulation-simulator/README.md

 Lastly, each header contains the URL of the original model if it wasn't created in-house, providing proper attribution and reference for future modifications.

 This approach simplifies the process of updating or adding a 3D model.
 To do so, simply place the model in the `public/models` folder and run the `npx gltfjsx` command.
-Afterward, move the original model into the `/models` folder (if we want to conserve the original) and store the generated code in the `src/modules/models` directory.
+Afterward, store the generated code in the `src/modules/models` directory.
 It is also recommended to extract the logic from this component into a custom hook, making it modular and reusable while keeping the component clean and focused on rendering.

 If an existing model is updated, we should replace the type and the React component group while leaving the logic hooks untouched.
 This approach ensures that the code remains valid and functional, as the underlying logic and behavior are preserved, reducing the risk of introducing errors.

 The positions of the meshes within the group are auto-generated, and they should never be manually modified.
 If an object needs to be repositioned, adjust its `position` prop applied directly to the group instead.
 This maintains consistency and ensures the auto-generated structure remains intact while allowing for flexible positioning.

-## Downloading a CSV File
+## Downloading a Temperatures CSV File

 To download a CSV file of temperatures, follow these steps: